OOPSpam/blog/_posts/2019-09-23-oopspam-antispam-wordpress-supports-ninja-forms .md

 ---
 layout: post
-title:  "How to protect your Ninja Forms from spam with OOPSpam Anti-Spam WordPress plugin"
+title:  "How to protect your Ninja Forms from spam with spam-filter API"
 author: "Onar A."
 image: ../blog/assets/nj-oopspam-wordpress-plugin.jpg
 ---